llesoil/comptage-doigts/README.md

 - models.py defines your database model, i.e. what type of data you want to store
 - consumers.py defines how you receive and send data through websockets.
 It's called by Daphne.
 - views.py defines what content your webpage will print
 - settings.py defines the settings you use in your project.
-To use the code in production, just change debug to False.
+To use the code in production, just change debug to False
 - the templates folder contains your html pages
 - the static folder contains all your static files called by your html code.
 Each type of file (img for images, js for javascript and css) has its own sub-folder.